Introduction

 Behavior Categories

 Undefined behavior imposes no requirements on a conforming implementation: a program that exhibits undefined behavior is invalid, and the implementation may do anything.
-In Rue, undefined behavior arises only within unchecked code — raw-pointer operations whose validity cannot be checked without changing a value's representation.
-The safe subset of Rue has no undefined behavior; this is the language's central memory-safety guarantee.
+In Rue, undefined behavior is confined to unchecked code as specified by this specification; safe Rue programs do not exhibit undefined behavior.

 Normative Language